 What current public data shows, by role

-The table below uses median annual wages from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, reference period May 2024 (the most recent national estimates at the time of writing).
+The table below uses national median hourly wages from the U.S. Bureau of Labor Statistics Occupational Employment and Wage Statistics, reference period May 2025.
 "Median" means half of workers in that occupation earned more and half earned less.
-For context, the BLS median annual wage for all occupations was $49,500 in May 2024.
+Annual equivalents are calculated as hourly median × 2,080 and are shown only to make role comparisons easier.

 |---|---|---|